brainspills/ada-framework/README.md

       ];

       /* Optional */
+      self.identifier = "<String, Optional.
+Key name to be used as identifier if the model is using an identifier other than 'id'>";

+      /* Optional */
       self.embed = {
         "<Embed Name>": {
-          "model": "<String, Required.
+          "model": "<String or Array, Required.
 Model name of the embeddable collection>", "key": "<String, Required.
 Local key referencing foreign collection ID>" }
         ...